kandsten/ha-heatmap-card/README.md

 data and pick a color scheme and scale based on the entity [device type](https://www.home-assistant.io/integrations/sensor/).

 It's a bit opinionated in what a "good" scale will be, and _may_ give you something that's not really fit for your usage (for instance by assuming that temperature sensor data refers to _indoor_ temperature).

-Currently, the number of data types is also rather limited.
-The intent is that for a lot of data types, it should eventually give you something workable out of the box.
+This can be solved by picking a scale explicitly instead.

 <br clear="both"/>